Mizrakjian/advent-of-code/aoc_2020/README.md

 ## Day 6: Custom Customs
 Originally solved with list comps, I landed on using sets and set comps here for easier and faster filtering.
 This resulted in very short and dense, but readable code.

+## Day 7: Handy Haversacks
+A recursive luggage problem.
+Stumped on solving one of 2019's advent puzzles, I found code from someone who solved that problem with a queue instead of recursively and have been using a similar method for similar problems since then.
+I should probably put up a recursive verion for this day as well.